How much does a North Carolina alcohol wholesale distributor or importer bond cost?

 The required amount of resident beer/wine wholesale distributor or importer bonds varies between $5,000 and $50,000 and is based on the applicant’s anticipated tax liability for the year.
+A $2,000 surety bond is also required for nonresident vendors.

 Call SuretyBonds.com at 1 (800) 308-4358 or fill out our online bond request form.
 Our team of bond specialists works hard to get you bonded quickly, easily and accurately.